HewlettPackard/Docker-Synergy/ops/README.md

 <div class="body">

-<p class="p">The HPE Enterprise Containers as a Service with Docker EE solution consists of a set of Ansible playbooks that
+<p class="p">The HPE Reference Configuration for Docker Containers as a Service on HPE Synergy Composable Infrastructure consists of a set of Ansible playbooks that
 run on top of a VMware virtualization platform on HPE Synergy  and HPE 3PAR storage hardware.
 The solution allows you to configure a flexible OS environment (with both RHEL and Windows workers)  providing built-in high availability (HA), container monitoring and security, and backup and restore functionality.
 This solution assumes